 Alternate Installation Procedures

 do not have access to this location.
-They can still obtain TeX Live by using the TeX Live Install Script, which can install in any location.
-Details are provided below:
+They can still obtain TeX Live by using the TeX Live Install Script because this script can install in any location.

 The TeX Live Install Script can be obtained at www.tug.org/texlive/acquire-netinstall.html.

 The script is a small file which is run from Terminal.
 It asks a series of questions, and then downloads and installs TeX Live piece by piece over the internet.
 Follow the instructions on the TUG web site to proceed.

 Follow the suggestions below if you want your installation to behave like MacTeX's install of TeX Live.

 If you install with this script, you must obtain a GUI front end on your own.
 All of the GUI applications we install work fine with TeX Live installed in the home directory.
 For links to obtain them, go to Smaller Downloads.

 - Refuse an offer to import settings from a prior installation.

 - Leave most settings alone; the defaults work well.

 - In the "directory" section install in your home directory by setting the install directory to ~/texlive/2017.
 Or choose another spot if you prefer.
 Locations with spaces in their

 names will cause endless problems later on.